mcyork/pi-bridge/README.md

 1.  **Configure a Pi with automatic key setup:**
     ```bash
-    pi-bridge add pi1 --host 192.168.1.10 --user pi --password raspberry --push-key
+    pi-shell add pi1 --host 192.168.1.10 --user pi --password raspberry --push-key
     ```
     This will:
-    - Generate an SSH key pair at `~/.ssh/pi-bridge` (if it doesn't exist)
+    - Generate an SSH key pair at `~/.ssh/pi-shell` (if it doesn't exist)
     - Push the public key to the Pi for password-less authentication
-    - Save the configuration to `~/.config/pi-bridge/config.yml` with the key path
+    - Save the configuration to `~/.config/pi-shell/config.yml` with the key path

     **Benefits:** No passwords stored in config, more secure, no password prompts!